Abortion clinics crossing state borders not always welcome

 As clinics have been forced to shutter in Republican-dominant states with strict abortion bans, some have relocated to cities and towns just over the border, in states with more liberal laws.
 The goal is to help women avoid traveling long distances.
 Yet that effort does not always go smoothly: The politics of border towns and cities don’t always align with those in their state capitals.
 They can be more socially conservative, with residents who object to abortion on moral grounds.

-Anti-abortion activists have tapped into that sentiment — in Virginia and elsewhere — and are proposing changes to zoning laws to stop the clinics from moving in.
+Anti-abortion activists have tapped into that sentiment — in Virginia and elsewhere — and are proposing changes to zoning and other local ordinance laws to stop the clinics from moving in.
 Since Roe was overturned, such local ordinances have been identified as a tool for officials to control where patients can get an abortion, advocates and legal experts say.

 In Texas, even before Roe was overturned, more than 40 towns prohibited abortion services inside their city limits.
 That trend, led by anti-abortion activist Mark Lee Dickson, has since successfully spread to politically conservative towns in Iowa, Louisiana, New Mexico, Nebraska and Ohio.